HL7/FHIRPath/input/pages/index.md

 No other escape sequences besides those listed above are recognized.

-Note that Unicode is supported in both string literals and delimited <<identifiers>>.
+Note that Unicode is supported in both string literals and delimited [Identifiers](#identifiers).

 ``` fhirpath
 'test string'